 Each student will receive a name badge at registration.
-The Virginia Governor's School for Agriculture student name badge must be worn properly at all times.
-It is required for entrance into the dining hall and all activities and allows the faculty and staff to accurately identify the students since Virginia Governor's School for Agriculture is not the only group that visits our campus during the summer.
-Failure to do so will be considered a violation of rules and result in disciplinary action.
+The Virginia Governor's School for Agriculture student badge must be worn properly at all times.
+It is required for entrance into the dining hall and all activities.
+It also allows the faculty and staff to accurately identify the students since the Virginia Governor's School for Agriculture is not the only group that visits our campus during the summer.
+Failure to do so, or a demonstrated unwillingness to do so, will be considered a violation of the rules and result in disciplinary action.